RicardoGomes07/padel-management-app/docs/report.md

 * The email of a user is unique.
 * The name of a club is unique.
-* The id of a court is unique.
+* The crid of a court is unique.
-* The id of a rental is unique.
+* The rid of a rental is unique.
 * There's no attribute that can be null in the database.

 ### Physical Model ###